Workers' Stadium station: History

 The construction of the station started in November 2018.
 The station is an interchange station between Line 3 and Line 17.
 The Line 3 portion and the Line 17 portion were constructed at the same time.

 The structure of the station was completed in March 2023, and Line 17 service between this station and Future Science City North commenced on December 30, 2023.
 Line 3 began serving this station on December 15, 2024.

-The Line 17 section between this station and Shilihe is scheduled to open in 2025.
+The Line 17 section between this station and Shilihe opened on December 27, 2025.

 Station layout

 Both the Line 3 and Line 17 stations have underground island platforms.
 The two lines share a concourse.

 The concourse level for Line 3 features artwork that show pandas playing football, a nod to the nearby Workers' Stadium from which the station derived its name and is the home ground of football club Beijing Guoan.
-The Line 17 concourse similarly features an art display titled "Dashing and Full of Vitality (Chinese: 英姿勃发)" that shows characters playing football.
+The Line 17 concourse similarly features an art display titled "Dashing and Full of Vitality (英姿勃发)" that shows characters playing football.